Christmas Cookie Bars

 Jump to Recipe Pin Recipe

-These Christmas cookie bars are packed with red and green M&M’s, chocolate chips, and sprinkles, making the buttery cookie bars a fun and festive Christmas dessert.
+These Christmas cookie bars are packed with red and green M&M’s, chocolate chips, and sprinkles, making the buttery cookie bars a fun and festive Christmas dessert you will want to make all throughout the holiday season.

-Whip up this easy homemade Christmas cookie bars recipe for bake sales, holiday entertaining, to put out for Santa on Christmas eve, or as a fun dessert for the family during the holiday season.
+Whip up this easy homemade Christmas cookie bars recipe for bake sales, your holiday dessert table, or to leave out for Santa on Christmas eve.

 Christmas M&M cookie bars are a great way to serve up a crowd, without manning the oven making batches of cookies.
 Just whip up these Christmas cookies and get them baking.